BobSu628/WatAdventure/README.md

 ## What's new
 Latest development adds multiplayer feature!

-The integrated local server uses `Socket` to establish communication between client and server, and implements a custom TCP/IP protocol for data transmission.
-Before you host a local game, make sure to get `Server.java` running first.
+The local server uses `Socket` to establish communication between client and server, and implements a custom TCP/IP protocol for data transmission.
+Before you enter a local game, make sure to get `Server.java` running first.